LostAnchovy/goluckycat/README.md

 ## Known_Bugs:
 * When user or admin logs in it, depending on role, it sould be routed to a profile.
 Sometimes pressing on the profile (in navbar) link does not work.
 When reloaded the link works.
 Possibly a component life cycle issue.
+* Bug issues are commented in code under and labeled BUG
 * other bug issues to be updated.